Taiko no Tatsujin 2

 The Donderful! chart for the song Dai-chan kazoe uta.

 It contains Advanced and Master branch notes before the first branch split area (measure 8), though the Advanced Branch is identical to what is seen.
-The Master branch is similiar to the Hard/Muzukashii chart, though with a few more Ka notes.
+The Master branch is similar to the Hard/Muzukashii chart, though with a few more Ka notes.

 Chart #39 - KOIWO_D